 The northeast elevation (which backs on to the former public house) will have an overall height of approx 7 metres (1.3 metres higher than the extant planning permission), however, it will sit on a land level that is approximately 1.2 metres lower than the patio area of No. 21 Bolton Lane ensuring that the ridge height is still lower than the street frontage properties.
 The dwelling has been moved away from the boundary of No. 23 Bolton Lane which is a Grade II listed building.
-This improves the relationship and removes any party wall issues.
+This vastly improves the relationship and removes any party wall issues.

-It is considered that whilst the roof will be visible

-from the gap between No. 19 and 21 Bolton Lane it will not appear over dominant and therefore is not considered to have an unduly detrimental impact upon the character of the area.
+It is considered that whilst the roof will be visible from the gap between No. 19 and 21 Bolton Lane it will not appear over dominant and therefore is not considered to have an unduly detrimental impact upon the character of the area.
 Likewise the design is similar to the extant planning permission and therefore is not considered to adversely affect the setting of the listed building.
-The greater separation distance from the boundary assists with this.
+The greater separation distance from the boundary greatly assists with this.

 The design, size and scale of the dwelling is not considered to have a detrimental impact on the character of the area and is considered to enhance this part of the Conservation Area.
+It is not considered that the proposal could be refused as having an impact on the Conservation Area as it was not a ground for refusal on the earlier application 12/00582/FUL.